usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/testing/readme.md

 ### Test coverage

+Working edges:
+  Wrapped and unwrapped markup-multiline grouped and ungrouped elements and their siblings absolute target paths broken paths (graceful prevention?)

 poll metaschema w/ reference to XSpecs

 for each constraint ensuring it has an @id locate all x:scenario//mx:report with that rule-id